Citation Guide: MLA (7th ed. 2009)

 - For the best printing results, use the printer-friendly PDF format of this guide.

-If you want to keep track of your references and formatting your bibliographies, consider using RefWorks.
-It is free for all students, faculty, alumni and staff.
+Keep track of your document references/citations and format your reference lists easily with citation management software.
 If you use bibliographic citation software (e.g., RefWorks or EndNote), you must ensure that information is entered accurately in order for the software to output results properly.

 How to cite: